Amey-Chavan881/myproject/Golf Website/README.md

+# Golf Website Clone

-## Project Overview
+## Description

-This project is a front-end clone of the Sidcup Family Golf website, designed using HTML, CSS, JavaScript, and GSAP for animations.
-It replicates the design and core features of the original site, including sections for Toptracer, Adventure Golf, Golf Lessons, and interactive elements.
-The site emphasizes design fidelity and smooth animations.

-Explore the clone to see how these technologies bring the site to life!

-### Technologies Used

-- **HTML5**: Structure
-- **CSS3**: Styling and layout
-- **JavaScript**: Interactivity and functionality
-- **GSAP**: Animations and transitions
+The **Golf Website Clone** is a front-end project that replicates the Sidcup Family Golf website.
+It focuses on creating an engaging user experience with modern design principles.

 ### Acknowledgements